-- 2. Cut Off Dates-If you opted out from the free extensions above, or were ineligible for the free extensions, we will need to have your complete information to us by the cut off dates below: - For returns with an original March 15 due date, we will need to have all information no later than Friday, February 1, 2013. - For returns with an original April 15 due date, we will need to have all information no later than Friday, March 1, 2013.
+- 2. Cut Off Dates-If you opted out from the free extensions above, or were ineligible for the free extensions, we will need to have your complete information to us by the cut off dates below: - For returns with an original March 15 due date (partnerships, S Corporations), we will need to have all information no later than Monday, February 1, 2021. - For returns with an original April 15 due date, we will need to have all information no later than Monday, March 1, 2021.